-Packed with the history of conquests and sparked by a creative youth generation, Greece’s second largest city, Thessaloniki is a cultural metropolis worthy of discovery beyond its transit status.
-Many pass it by on the way to the magnificent sea and sands of the Halkadiki peninsula, just as I did 10 years ago.
-I always wished I hadn’t.
+Packed with the history of conquests and sparked by a creative youth generation, Greece’s second-largest city, Thessaloniki is a cultural metropolis worthy of a visit beyond its transit status.
+Many skip travel to Thessaloniki, bypassing it on the way to the magnificent sea and sands of the Halkidiki peninsula, just as I did 10 years ago.

 The city won the ‘Youth Capital of Europe’ title in 2014, and until then it was said that the city remained relatively unknown and failed to draw on the rich elements of its multi-cultural past – a heritage of 2,300 years of history from Hellenistic, Roman, Byzantine and Ottoman rule, alongside a Jewish community and a long-standing relationship with Turkey.